puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

     * the type and version of the client's OS
     * the Installed version of PE

- If you wish to disable manual update checks, or if your company policy forbids transmitting this information, you will need to add the following line to the answer file: `q_pe_check_for_updates=n`
+ If you wish to disable manual update checks, or if your company policy forbids transmitting this information, you will need to add the following line to the answer file: `q_pe_check_for_updates=n`.
+Keep in mind that if you delete your answers file, the check will turn back on the next time `pe-httpd` restarts.

 ### Console Answers

 These answers are only needed if you are installing the console role.

+`q_database_host`
+: **String** --- The hostname of the server running the PostgreSQL server that supports the console.

+`q_database_port`
+: **Integer** --- The port where the PostgreSQL server that supports the console can be reached.

+`q_puppet_enterpriseconsole_master_hostname`
+: **String** --- The hostname of the server running the master role.
+Only needed if you are _not_ installing the console role on the puppet master server.

 `q_puppet_enterpriseconsole_httpd_port`
 : **Integer** --- The port on which to serve the console.
 If this is set to 443, you can access the console from a web browser without manually specifying a port.